MikaVainio/VarastoGUI/studentCard.md

 ```
 Building executables creates several files to `build` folder.
 The executable and necessary dll files can be found in the `dist` folder.
 Build settings can be found in a `.spec` file in the projects root directory.
 It is handy to give build commands without `--windowed` argument.
 Then you have Python console for debugging.
 When everything works as expected we can edit the `.spec` file and set `console=False` in the `EXE` part of the file.

 ⚠️ When using QT UI recources which are not precompiled into python file you must copy resources like ui or picture files manually into `dist` folder in the first build of your application.
 If you create modules they must either reside in the `libs` folder of the virtual environment or you must add your own python modules into the `.spec` file to copy them automatically during the build process.
 Alfter 1st build you can edit the created `.spec` file.
-When you have a `.spec` file you can build with command `PyInstaller studentipicture.spec` or what ever is your build specification file.
+When you have a `.spec` file you can build with command `PyInstaller studentPicture.spec` or what ever is your build specification file.

 File and path |	Purpose
 |---|---|